feeef/lidenbrock/README.md

 ### Fetch

 You can fetch an entity directly from its id (matching syncID).
-If no match can be found, a new entity is created and returned with the new id (in the exemple @"REC1") set as syncID.
+If no match can be found, a new entity is created and returned with the new id set as syncID.

     Recipe *recipe = [Recipe entityWithId: @"REC1"];